 7. Can/should I get any help with my statement?Yes.
 Yes.
-A thousand times YES!
+A thousand times, YES!
+Absolutely ask for feedback on your personal statement.
 After getting your draft finished, show it to whomever will look at it BUT please remember to take everyone’s advice with a grain of salt and to strongly consider the source.
 If you have an advisor at your school, ask for their input.
 Do you have an English Lit friend?
 Ask them for advice on polishing your essay.

 Now, it should be mentioned that there are services out there that will “write your personal statement” for you.
 Aside from the obvious reasons why not to do this, you have to be really careful.
 Those services don’t know you, don’t know your voice, and often times have very generic ways of putting these statements together.
 Using a service to help polish your statement, though, is A-OK.
 Overall, it’s best to stick with getting help from people you know and trust!